wazuh/wazuh-qa/tests/reliability/test_cluster/test_cluster_logs/test_cluster_error_logs/README.md

 ## General info
 ### Parameters
-The test needs to receive one parameter in order to be run.
-If said parameter is not specified, the test will fail.
+The test needs to receive one parameter (artifacts) in order to be run.
+If this parameter is not specified, the test will fail.
 The required parameter is:
 - `--artifacts_path`: Path where cluster logs can be found inside each worker folder.
 It should follow the structure below:
--
     ```.
     ├── worker_x
     │   └── logs